Addax to pay 31 million Swiss francs to settle Swiss bribery charges

-ZURICH Addax Petroleum has agreed to pay 31 million Swiss francs (24.78 million pounds) to settle charges of suspected bribery of foreign officials, the Geneva prosecutor's office said on Wednesday.
+ZURICH (Reuters) - Addax Petroleum has agreed to pay 31 million Swiss francs (24.78 million pounds) to settle charges of suspected bribery of foreign officials, the Geneva prosecutor's office said on Wednesday.

 Prosecutors for the Swiss canton of Geneva investigated the company, whose chief executive officer and legal director were also charged, over several tens of millions of dollars in payments to a company and several lawyers in Nigeria.